 - 1. First, ensure your own safety

 - a.
 Move to the nearest location that can be secured by a locked door.

 - b.
 If a lockable door is not available, move as far away from the threat as is safely possible.
 Isolate yourself and restrict entry anyway that is possible.

 - c.
 Remain quiet and do not do anything that will draw attention to you.

-- 2. Notify Police
+- 2. Notify University Police

 - a.
-911
+Campus Phone: ext.
+6666

 - b.
-Campus Phone: 315-470-6666

-- b.
 Cell Phone: 315-440-6615

-- 3. Assist others
+- Assist others

 - a.
 Allow other trusted individuals into your secure location.

 - b.
 Instruct them to remain calm and quiet

 - c.
 If you know where the intruder (or source of the security threat) is, contact University Police immediately.